8 Doctor-Approved Adaptogenic Herbs For Less PMS & Better Periods

 You'll get maximum leverage from adaptogenic herbs—and say goodbye to period problems—when you get plenty of exercise and sleep and take charge of your lifestyle in the following three ways:

 - Eat an anti-inflammatory diet.
-PMS and inflammation can go hand-in-hand, which can increase your symptoms and contribute to nearly every disease imaginable.
+PMS and inflammation10 can go hand-in-hand, which can increase your symptoms and contribute to nearly every disease imaginable11.
 Cool down that inflammation by eliminating gluten, dairy, sugar, processed food, and any foods you are sensitive to.
 Add in lots of anti-inflammatory rock stars like wild-caught fish, leafy and cruciferous veggies, and low-sugar fruits like avocado and berries.

 - Manage stress.
 Your body releases cortisol, a stress hormone secreted by your adrenals, at only certain times of the day and in times of stress.
 When you experience prolonged, chronic stress, your adrenal glands work overtime and release extra cortisol, knocking other hormones out of balance.
 Yoga, deep breathing, and meditation are great ways to manage cortisol.